 UHS-II USB 3.0 Memory Card Readers

-To take advantage of the quick read speeds of UHS-II memory cards be sure to get a great reader that supports UHS-II.
-The Lexar SR2 is one of the best I’ve tested so far.
+To take advantage of the quick read speeds of UHS-II memory cards be sure to get a great UHS-II card reader.
+These cards usually come with a USB3.0 reader but there are new USB-C readers on the market that often show better performance.